-There are no known serious health risks from using withdrawal.
+There are no serious health risks from using withdrawal.

 It is safe to continue the pregnancy or to have an abortion.

-Can I use withdrawal after I’ve had a baby?
+Can I use withdrawal after I have had a baby?

 You can use withdrawal any time after giving birth.

 What else should I know about withdrawal?

 - Family Planning Victoria

 - 1800 My Options phone line 1800 696 784 or website